aderaaij/shopify-barebone-theme/readme.md

   * copies images and config files to build folder
 * Run `gulp watch` to compile templates on changes and upload them directly to your shopify theme

+## Build file/folder structure

+When you build the app by running `gulp` it will distribute your files to the following Shopify compatible file/folder structure

 ```
 .
 ├── assets